StevenBlack/vocab/million-dollar-words.md

 ### deracinate
 To uproot in a big sense.
 Plants are uprooted; families or whole cultures are deracinated.
-The African slave trade deracinated thousands of persons.
-Pronounced DEE-RASS-IN-ATE.

 ### descry